eikek/webapp-stub/README.md

 ### Included "Stub-Features"

-It is usually a bit easier to remove things, so this stub implements some basic functiality that is useful across all projcts.
+It is usually a bit easier to remove things, so this stub implements some basic functiality that can be useful across all projcts.

 - basic sbt setup with the above modules, making use of the following:
   - typelevel stack: cats-effect, fs2